ZealanL/RLGym-PPO-Guide/making_a_good_bot.md

 I believe there are two main reasons why passiveness is so natural for bots:
 1. Having a faster reaction time makes being passive more viable (you can react faster to threats)
-2. It is simply easier to be passive than to be aggressive, because being aggressive requires more predictive decision making
+2. It is simply easier to be passive than to be aggressive because being aggressive requires more predictive decision-making

 Personally, I am not a fan of passiveness in bots.
 In all of my bots I have taken many steps to encourage and promote riskier, more aggressive play.
 This allowed my bots to discover much stronger plays and defense as a result.